wp-plugins/encrypt-email/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Simply place the shortcode with the email attribute filled out correctly and be spam free*

- *I can't gaurantee you'll be spam free but you'll certainly be better off than you'd be with nothing.
+ *I can't ACTUALLY gaurantee you'll be spam free but you'll certainly be alot better off than you'd be with nothing.

 == Frequently Asked Questions ==